sourcegraph/scip/Development.md

 ## Code generation

 1. Regenerating definitions after changing the schema in [scip.proto](./scip.proto).

+   If you have **asdf** setup on your machine, you can use the binding generation script directly:

    ```
    ./dev/proto-generate.sh
    ```

    For the Haskell bindings, see `bindings/haskell/README.md`.

+   You can also run the same script in a pre-configured Docker environment, by running `./dev/proto-generate-in-docker.sh` - this command will build the environment and run ./dev/proto-generate.sh script.
+The only dependency you need is Docker.

 2. Regenerating snapshots after making changes to the CLI.
    ```
    go test ./cmd/scip -update-snapshots